NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

    along with the RAPIDS Accelerator jars and `getGpusResources.sh` into `/opt/sparkRapidsPlugin` inside the Docker image.

+   You can modify the Dockerfile to copy your application into the docker image, i.e. `test.py`.

    Examine the Dockerfile.cuda file to ensure the file names are correct and modify if needed.

    Currently the directory in the local machine should look as below: